 What’s the difference between Scandinavian and Minimal Design?

 Both styles can be used in a variety of different applications, and they can be used together or separately.
-Scandinavian Design is often used in residential and commercial settings, while Minimal Design is more commonly used in the design of products and websites.
-While both styles have their own strengths and weaknesses, they are both worth exploring if you are looking for a more creative and functional approach to design.
+Scandinavian Design is often used in residential and commercial settings, while Minimal Design is more commonly used in the design of physical and digital products.

 How Scandinavian Design Actually Looks Like